SOUP & SOUND

 With the world-wide shutdown of performances in March 2020 all our performances were cancelled, but by the end of the year we were able to convert funding intended for live performances to commission twelve artists to make videos.
 This also impelled us to form the Soup & Sound Online video platform which at present features over 20 high quality videos, created for Soup & Sound.

-In Fall, 2021 we returned to presenting live music, but now largely in outdoor locations in neighborhoods all around Brooklyn.
+In Fall, 2021 we returned to presenting live music, many in outdoor locations in neighborhoods around Brooklyn.
 This has allowed us to both reach new audiences, particularly in historically marginalized neighborhoods, and to strengthen our involvement in environmental sustainability.
 It has clarified the connection between our history as a provider of soup (and social and aesthetic) nourishment, to our participation in systems of food production and distribution.

 With the installation of solar panels on top of the house, and acquisition of a battery we use solar generated electricity for most Soup & Sound events.